pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

 **Console changes**

-- Introduce the [Alerts](/tidb-cloud/monitor-built-in-alerting.md) page for [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters, which lists both active and closed alerts for each Dedicated Tier cluster.
+- Introduce the [Alerts](/tidb-cloud/monitor-built-in-alerting.md) page for [TiDB Dedicated](/tidb-cloud/select-cluster-tier.md#tidb-dedicated) clusters, which lists both active and closed alerts for each TiDB Dedicated cluster.

     The **Alerts** page provides the following: